sfigg/commercialization-public/design/device-experiences/device-encryption-for-oem.md

 ## Un-allowed DMA capable bus/device(s) detected
 This error means that the system detected at least one DMA capable bus or device that may expose a DMA threat.
 To determine which bus/device triggered this error, run the Microsoft.UefiSecureBootLogo.CS.HardwareSecurity.Tests.ProbeForInsecureDirectMemoryAccessBusses HLK test.
-If the listed bus has only has internal facing access and with no ports exposed on the exterior of the device, then the OEM should consult with the IHV to ensure the bus is correctly identified before adding it to the "allowed" list as described below:
+If the listed bus has only has internal facing access and with no ports exposed on the exterior of the device, then the OEM should consult with the IHV to ensure the bus is correctly identified before adding it to the "allowed" list as described below.
  ```
 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\DmaSecurity\AllowedBuses
  ```